Gooseberry Hill

 Gooseberry Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Gooseberry Hill, as per the latest Census evaluation, 96.8% of dwellings were houses, with the remaining 3.2% comprising semi-detached homes, apartments, and other types.
-This contrasts with Perth metro's figures of 93.9% houses and 6.1% other dwellings.
-Home ownership in Gooseberry Hill stood at 52.3%, with mortgaged properties making up 40.6% and rented dwellings accounting for 7.1%.
-The median monthly mortgage repayment in the area was $2,253, higher than Perth metro's average of $1,907.
-Meanwhile, the median weekly rent in Gooseberry Hill was $400, compared to Perth metro's $370.
-Nationally, Gooseberry Hill's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+Gooseberry Hill's dwelling structure, as per the latest Census, consisted of 96.8% houses and 3.2% other dwellings.
+In contrast, Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Gooseberry Hill stood at 52.3%, with mortgaged dwellings at 40.6% and rented ones at 7.1%.
+The median monthly mortgage repayment was $2,253, above Perth metro's average of $1,907.
+The median weekly rent in Gooseberry Hill was $400, compared to Perth metro's $350.
+Nationally, Gooseberry Hill's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing